node-class-may-2023/ComIT_Node/nodejs.md

 * When we installed Node.js we also installed other program called NPM

 ## NPM
-* NPM used to stando for Node Package Manager but now a day it's just NPM as name
+* NPM used to stand for Node Package Manager but nowadays it's just known as "NPM"
-* Thanks to NPM we can install many different Node.js modules and import them on our projects
+* Thanks to NPM we can install many different Node.js modules and import them into our projects
 * This way we reuse code and we can contribute to other modules too
 * NPM is one of the largest modules repository
 * Visit [NPM site](https://www.npmjs.com) to learn more about it